Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 Paltrow posed for a magazine cover when pregnant with her first child, Apple, in 2004.
 She explained her baby's name on Oprah.
 "It sounded so sweet, and it conjured such a lovely picture for me – you know, apples are so sweet, and they're wholesome, and it's biblical – and I just thought it sounded so lovely and … clean!
 And I just thought, Perfect!"

-The motion picture Evita's release dates happened at the same time as Madonna’s first pregnancy.
-Eva Peron was the character Madonna played in the musical, which she won a Golden Globe Award and an Oscar for best original song.
+The motion picture Evita's release dates happened simultaneously with Madonna’s first pregnancy.
+Eva Peron was the character Madonna played in the musical, and she won a Golden Globe Award and an Oscar for best original song.
 The baby’s father, Carlos Leon, is a fitness trainer.
 They named the baby Lourdes, and we’ve seen her grow up to become a beautiful young woman.

 In this picture, she is unsuccessful in incognito.